Tupac Shakur’s long-unsolved killing again under spotlight as Las Vegas police conduct search

-LAS VEGAS (AP) — Authorities in Nevada served a search warrant this week in connection with the long-unsolved killing of rapper Tupac Shakur nearly 30 years ago, they confirmed Tuesday.
+LAS VEGAS (AP) — Las Vegas police confirmed Tuesday that they served a search warrant this week in connection with the long-unsolved killing of Tupac Shakur, propelling the case back into the spotlight nearly 30 years after his death.

 Shakur, one of the most prolific figures in hip-hop, was killed on the night of Sept.
 7, 1996, in a drive-by shooting in Las Vegas.
 He was 25.

+No arrests have ever been made.
+Yet attention on the case, which has seen its share of conspiracy theories, has endured for decades.

-The Las Vegas Metropolitan Police Department said the search warrant was executed Monday in the nearby city of Henderson.
-It’s unclear what they were looking for and where they were looking.
+The Las Vegas Metropolitan Police Department said in a statement that the search was conducted Monday in the nearby city of Henderson, but the agency did not say whether a suspect has been identified.
+It’s also unclear what they were looking for and where they were looking.

-Department spokesperson Aden OcampoGomez said in a brief phone call that he couldn’t provide further details on the latest development in the case, citing the open investigation.
+Citing the ongoing investigation, department spokesperson Aden OcampoGomez said in a brief phone call that he couldn’t provide more details on the latest development in the case.

 Shakur was gunned down while sitting inside a black BMW with Marion “Suge” Knight, head of Death Row Records.
 Police have said the two were waiting at a red light near the Las Vegas Strip when a white Cadillac pulled up next to them and gunfire erupted.
 Shot multiple times, Shakur was rushed to a hospital, where he died six days later.